pchachicho/tycho-actions/README.md

 This software is supported and released along SemVer semantics where new features are tagged vX.Y.Z (major, minor, patch) and the corresponding package is pushed to PYPI

+### Version starting with 1.7.0 origin

+SemVer releases start with 1.7.0

 ## Development environment
 1. git clone https://github.com/helxplatform/tycho.git --branch branch_name
 2. python3 -m venv /path/to/venv - could be any path